Hi! I’m teacher Nikki. You know? The teacher you’ve been looking for. The one who makes class…

 Step 3 – Practice Speaking the Words

-Now that you have written the words, it’s time to actually say them.
+Now that you’ve written the words, it’s time to actually say them.
 You can say them to yourself or you can use them with a friend.
 Try to have a real life conversation.
 Don’t just use the words randomly.
 It’s important to practice saying them in a realistic scenario because that helps your brain retain the vocabulary.

 Step 4 – Master present, past, and future tense

 The main grammar needed in English is present, past and future tense.
 If you’re a beginner, learn how to conjugate verbs in the present tense first.
 If you’re intermediate or advanced, make sure you’ve mastered all three.
 People often know grammatical rules, but they don’t use the correct tenses when they start speaking.